Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

   - microsoft-identity-platform
   - azure-active-directory
   - microsoft-graph-api
-description: "This sample demonstrates a ASP.NET Core Web App application calling The Microsoft Graph"
+description: "This sample demonstrates how to share the MSAL token cache between a web app and a background console worker app and continue to act on-behalf of users in their absence"

 ---